gravitate-energy/geocache/README.md

 - `LOG_FORMAT`: Logging format, set to "gcp" for Google Cloud Platform format (default: standard logging)
 - `INFLUX_DSN`: InfluxDB connection string (DSN).
 Example: `http://localhost:8086?org=my-org&bucket=my-bucket&token=my-token`.
 If set (and sample rate > 0), cache hit/miss events will be recorded to InfluxDB.
 - `INFLUX_SAMPLE_RATE`: Float between 0 and 1.
 Probability of recording a cache event to InfluxDB (e.g., `0.1` for 10% sampling, `1.0` for all events, `0` disables recording).
+- `ALLOWED_METRICS_CIDRS`: Comma-separated list of CIDR blocks.
+If set, only requests from these CIDRs can access the `/metrics` endpoint.
+Example: `192.168.1.0/24,10.0.0.0/8`.

 ## InfluxDB Integration